vaab/tryton-documentation/developer_guide/getting_started.rst

     xml:
         library.xml

-Next, lets edit the library.xml file so it will contain de declaration of our menu and its respective menu item (submenu):
+Next, lets edit the library.xml file so it will contain the declaration of our menu and its respective menu item (submenu):

 library.xml
 ~~~~~~~~~~~